CDLUC3/mrt-repo-tagger/PITCHME.md

 #### Questions

-- What approaches do other teams follow?
+- What approaches do other CDL teams follow?
-- Do any teams clone their repos for backup purposes?
+- Do any CDL teams clone repos to the CDL network for backup purposes?
   - (in case of a GitHub outage)